yvoinov/sparc-t4-recognition/README.md

 fi
 ```

-ACTION-IF-FOUND sets the variable SPARC_T4, using which it is easy to implement processor-specific conditional compilation
+ACTION-IF-FOUND sets the variable SPARC_T4, using which it is easy to implement processor-specific conditional compilation:

 ```c
 #	if defined(__sparc)